Monitoring the European Commission

 The mission of the European Commission is to promote the general interest of the European Union.
 It does so by participating in the decision-making process, in particular by presenting proposals for European law, by overseeing the correct implementation of the Treaties and European law, and by carrying out common policies and managing funds.

 Why is this a priority?

 As the European institution in charge of drafting, implementing and safeguarding EU law, the European Commission is a key European actor.
 The role of the European Parliament is to scruitinise the Commission’s activities, and respond to its legislative proposals.
-In this context, the role of the Intergroup is to scruitinise and work with the Commission to ensure LGBT rights are not sidelined in the legislative process.
+In this context, the role of the Intergroup is to scruitinise and work with the Commission to ensure LGBTI rights are not sidelined in the legislative process.